jinu721/teamUp/README.md

 # TeamUp - Real-Time Team Collaboration Platform

-A production-ready, real-time MERN stack web application for team collaboration and community project sharing.
+🚀 A **production-ready**, **real-time** MERN stack web application for team collaboration and community project sharing.

+**This is NOT a demo project.
+This is a REAL-WORLD, REAL-TIME application built with professional architecture and best practices.**

 ## 🚀 Features